alexanderswift/public-gigacom/Ice_Cream_and_Unicorns.md

   I will order the 1000/100 please, if the line sync cannot hold up I’ll downgrade..** I also asked GigaComm to confirm their ASN so I could research their network and peering to avoid a repeat of the WebEx issues (20+ hours a week on WebEx you need it to work flawlessly).

-The reason FTTB is limited to 100/40Mbps (in my building) is because the frequency used by vDSL profile 17a is 17 MHz and the distance to the brewery sorry the DSLAM equipment in the MDF room to my unit an estimated 220 to 250 meters when the max is considered to be 300 meters and in some apartment complexes that could be the full 300 meters.
+The reason FttB is limited to 100/40Mbps (in my building) is because the frequency used by vDSL profile 17a is 17 MHz and the distance to the brewery sorry the DSLAM equipment in the MDF room to my unit an estimated 220 to 250 meters when the max is considered to be 300 meters and in some apartment complexes that could be the full 300 meters.
 To deliver a 1000/100Mbps service with low latency service needs more MHz of frequency **time**, a lot more MHz of vectoring over a shorter length of line needs to be a shorter **distance** to the equipment.

 ![vectoring](vectoring.jpeg)